LowkeyLoki101/EI-Task-Manager/ELEVENLABS_ACTIONS_SETUP.md

 "Create a task to call Lauren" → add_task with context="phone" "I need to organize my office" → add_task with context="physical"
 "Write a blog post" → add_task with context="computer", steps for research/writing
+"Save this research about AI to my knowledge base" → create_knowledge_entry with research content "Convert my completed project to knowledge base" → convert_task_to_knowledge with taskId

 TASK CONTEXT DETECTION:
 - Phone: call, text, phone, dial, contact